Beth Alvarado

 Luke Reynolds in Tucson Weekly.
 "Alvarado reveals one of her greatest strengths as a writer: her ability to be inside a character's psyche. . .while remaining loyal, even omniscient, to the story as a whole."

-"Prague--& why I could not get there," an essay from Unreachable Cities, my collection-in-progress, was beautifully paired with photographs when Journal of the Plague Years: The Magazine published it.
+"Prague -- & why I could not get there," another essay from Unreachable Cities was beautifully paired with photographs in Journal of the Plague Years: The Magazine.
 Check out the playlist at the end!

-"On Listening to Voices" -- a craft essay about Karen Brennan's amazing story collection Monsters -- for the novelist Sarah Stone's Marvelous Paragraph Project.
+"On Listening to Voices" -- a craft essay about Karen Brennan's amazing story collection Monsters -- in novelist Sarah Stone's Marvelous Paragraph Project.

-"Essays All: However We Decide to Collect Them" This craft essay was published in River Teeth's on-line blog on May 4, 2021.
+"Essays All: However We Decide to Collect Them" This craft essay was published in River Teeth's on-line blog.

 From Jillian in the Borderlands: